 Listen to Candice's playlist here - This Is: Candice

 Director of Creative Operations

-Wesley Brown is a senior strategist at Friends at Workshop.
+Wesley Brown is a senior strategist at The Work.
 Growing up in North Carolina, Wesley was a music-lover, singing in choirs and playing in school bands.
 When he got to college at Harvard University in Cambridge, MA, he discovered his passion for music, dance and choreography when he joined the Expressions Dance Company.
 While still in college, Wesley directed and choreographed the Eleganza Show, a charity fashion/dance show that raised money for the Boston nonprofit, the Center for Teen Empowerment.
 After graduating with a bachelor's degree in Romance Languages and Literatures, Wesley started his career at Deloitte Consulting where he specialized in corporate strategy projects for clients across a variety of different industries, from the nonprofit sector to hospitality to healthcare.
 From there he went on to be a director at MediaLink, a strategic media and advertising advisory firm, where he focused on developing go-to-market and marketplace visibility strategies for brands, advertising agencies, and publishers.
-In 2019, Wesley joined the Friends at Workshop team, combining his passion for music, marketing and impact.
-At FAW, he leads projects for the team's large brand clients, enabling them to build and implement cultural marketing strategies, often with a social impact focus.
+In 2019, Wesley joined the The Work team, combining his passion for music, marketing and impact.
+At The Work, he leads projects for the team's large brand clients, enabling them to build and implement cultural marketing strategies, often with a social impact focus.